Nikola Vucevic Player Props: Bulls vs. Lakers

 Nikola Vucevic Insights vs. the Lakers

-- Vucevic's opponents, the Lakers, have one of the NBA's fastest tempos, ranking fourth with 104.9 possessions per game, while his Bulls rank 24th in possessions per game with 101.6.
+- Vucevic's Bulls average 101.5 possessions per game, which ranks 22nd among NBA teams, while the Lakers are one of the league's fastest, ranking sixth with 104.8 possessions per contest.

-- Defensively, the Lakers are 21st in the NBA, giving up 116.6 points per game.

-- The Lakers are the 27th-ranked squad in the NBA, conceding 45.3 rebounds per game.
+- The Lakers are the 21st-best defensive squad in the league, allowing 116.7 points per game.

-- Conceding 25.5 assists per contest, the Lakers are the 14th-ranked squad in the NBA.
+- Giving up 45.2 rebounds per game, the Lakers are the 28th-ranked team in the league.

 Nikola Vucevic vs. the Lakers